img_2688-11

 Ingredients:

-• 6 wide strips fresh orange peel (orange part only-no white pith)
+• Fresh orange peel (orange part only-no white pith)- 6 wide strips

-• 1/2 vanilla bean, split lengthwise or vanilla extract
+• Vanilla bean, split lengthwise or vanilla extract- 1/2 or 1 tsp vanilla extract

 • Semisweet chocolate curls, for garnish (optional)